Skip to main content

 Study Name iPSC-Induced Pluripotent Stem Cells to Study Human Models of Aging and Disease

-Study Summary You are being asked to provide skin cells from your forearm or the back of your tricep for the purpose of generating human pluripotent stem cells.
-These stem cells will be used to generate human brain cells (neurons) in the laboratory that have the same genetic makeup as you do.
-None of the skin cells you provide will be used to produce a human pregnancy or a cloned human person.
+Participants are asked to provide skin cells from their forearm or the back of their tricep for the purpose of generating human pluripotent stem cells.
+These stem cells will be used to generate human brain cells (neurons) in the laboratory that have the same genetic makeup.
+None of the skin cells provided will be used to produce a human pregnancy or a cloned human person.
 We hope to create a ‘laboratory model’ using all of the genes from donors; they may help us study the causes of various diseases and test new medications and therapies.
-As part of this study, we will also be determining your genetic makeup by analyzing your DNA (DNA is the genetic material inside of your cells).
+As part of this study, we will also be determining genetic makeup by analyzing DNA (DNA is the genetic material inside of your cells).

 Principal Investigator(s) Douglas Galasko, MD